vaastav/vaastav.github.io/_news/announcement_21.md

 inline: true
 ---

-Our paper, Millenial: A Toolchain for Highly-Reconfigurable Microservice Applications, was accepted at SOSP'23.
+Our paper, Blueprint: A Toolchain for Highly-Reconfigurable Microservice Applications, was accepted at SOSP'23.